 Burlington, comparing to the nation, has a higher cost of living.
 However, earning potential is high enough for a comfortable life.
 Also, the unemployment rate is low and with new companies coming to the market it is relatively easy to find a job in finance, management, business and IT.
 There are also a lot of jobs in architecture, construction, and healthcare.

 Oh, did I mention a word about the fall?
 Burlington as entire Vermont in fall is spectacular!
 It is very bright and explodes in amazing colors.
 With forests covering three-quarters of the territory of Vermont, and the highest percentage of vibrant maple trees in the country, Vermont can’t help but turn into a colorful mosaic.

-What is especially striking and remarkable about Vancouver is natural beauty.
+What is especially striking and remarkable about Vancouver is its natural beauty.
 It is surrounded by lush mountains on one side and the Pacific Ocean on another.
-The are many vistas with fantastic views, hiking trails, spectacular beaches, picnic areas and much more.
+The are many vistas with fantastic views, hiking trails, spectacular beaches, picnic areas, and much more.

 If you are a nature lover then this is a perfect hub for you.
 Even if you are not into nature, you still won’t be bored.
 Vancouver has many museums, world-class restaurants, resorts, and shops.
 There are always so many things to do in this city.